 5. Unrealistic expectation can also cause trouble in paradise

 Nearly of us have grown up on the notions of ‘happily ever after’, ‘prince charming’ and ‘knights in shining armor’.
-Those who carry these fantastical notions into their adult relationships set themselves up for trouble.
+According to Dr Neelu, those who carry these fantastical notions into their adult relationships set themselves up for trouble.
 Placing unrealistic expectations on one’s partner or setting the bar too high for relationship goals is bound to result in disappointment.

 That becomes a constant cause for conflict and tension in the relationship.